Bishop-Laboratory/RLBase-data/README.md

 This part of the protocol requires a catalog of publicly-available R-loop-mapping samples, hand-curated in the manner described in the RLSuite publication.

-The previous catalog is available [here](https://github.com/Bishop-Laboratory/RLBase-data/raw/main/rlbase-data/rlbase_catalog.xlsx)

 The following steps are performed to generate (or update) the database:

 1. Prepare catalog of publicly-available samples.
-The current catalog can serve as a template.
+The [current catalog](https://github.com/Bishop-Laboratory/RLBase-data/raw/main/rlbase-data/rlbase_catalog.xlsx) can serve as a template.

 2. Make pipeline manifests from catalog